iandees/shp-to-osm/README.txt

 Running

+ Use the following command line to run the app.
+Also, you can use the .bat or .sh run files to issue the same command as long as you give it the same set of arguments.

+ The [-t] at the end of the command here is an optional flag to tell the application to only include ways that have had a tag applied to them.
+For now, it is required to be at the end of the arguments list.

- java -cp shp-to-osm-0.1.jar:lib/gt-epsg-wkt-2.5-M3.jar:lib/gt-shapefile-2.5-M3.jar:lib/log4j-1.2.12.jar:lib/gt-epsg-extension-2.5-M3.jar:lib/commons-lang-2.1.jar:lib/jsr-275-1.0-beta-2.jar:lib/jts-1.9.jar:lib/gt-api-2.5-M3.jar:lib/jai_core.jar:lib/gt-metadata-2.5-M3.jar:lib/gt-referencing-2.5-M3.jar:lib/geoapi-2.2-M1.jar:lib/gt-main-2.5-M3.jar <path to input shapefile> <path to rules file> <path to output osm file>
+ java -cp shp-to-osm-0.1.jar:lib/gt-epsg-wkt-2.5-M3.jar:lib/gt-shapefile-2.5-M3.jar:lib/log4j-1.2.12.jar:lib/gt-epsg-extension-2.5-M3.jar:lib/commons-lang-2.1.jar:lib/jsr-275-1.0-beta-2.jar:lib/jts-1.9.jar:lib/gt-api-2.5-M3.jar:lib/jai_core.jar:lib/gt-metadata-2.5-M3.jar:lib/gt-referencing-2.5-M3.jar:lib/geoapi-2.2-M1.jar:lib/gt-main-2.5-M3.jar Main <path to input shapefile> <path to rules file> <path to output osm file> [-t]

 Known Issues
  - The app does not read point data right now.
- - The app will apply a tag even if the data in the shapefile is an empty string or a single space.